 A 39.34% CER puts DeepSeek 4th out of 5 models in our full-50 benchmark.
 That is not a competitive aggregate number.

-Per-archetype CER breakdown
+CER breakdown by page type

 Pages